BoiseState/CS455-resources/examples/security/rmisslex1/README.md

 #How to setup SSL

 Change to subdirectory resources/ to do Steps 1-5.
-Use password test123 (as it is embedded in the code).
+Use password `test123` (as it is embedded in the code)

 1. Generate a keystore that has a key pair (public and private key) along with a self-signed certificate.
 (PKCS12 is an industry standard store type)